fjlaubscher/helix/README.md

 None of these variables are required.<br />
 If you don't want any of these features, simply exclude them from your `.env` file.<br />
 - `PORT` allows you to run the webpack dev server on a specific port.
 If unset, the default port is 3000.
-- `PUBLIC_URL` allows you to bundle the app if you're hosting it on a subroute.<br />Something like `https://yourwebsite.com/helix/` is a perfect case here. **Always** leave a trailing slash when setting this variable.<br />If you end up changing this remember to change the `publicPath` variable in the `package.json` file.
+- `PUBLIC_URL` allows you to bundle the app if you're hosting it on a subroute.<br />Something like `https://yourwebsite.com/helix/` is a perfect case here. **Always** leave a trailing slash when setting this variable.<br />
 - `NODE_ENV` enables the Service Worker and allows you to skip installing devDependencies.
 - `VERSION` allows you to visit `/health` in your React app to view the current version number.